-The fungus that causes black spot can germinate & infect your roses within the space of a day, with symptoms appearing in as little as 4 days & new infections occurring every 10.
+The fungus that causes black spot can germinate and infect your roses within the space of a day, with symptoms appearing in as little as 4 days, and new infections occurring every 10.

 In addition to adequately spacing plants, pruning your rose bushes will assure good air flow.
 Using a by-pass pruner, snip out diseased and dead canes, leaves and flowers as well as crossed or rubbing canes, particularly those in the center of the bush.

 Keep Your Garden Neat and Clean: Healthy Hygiene